ahmadalwy3/ahmadalwy3/How-to-whitelist-a-web-site.md

 Wildcards can be used at any position.
 However, when a wildcard is used within the hostname portion of a directive, it cannot be at the end of the hostname, and also must be at the boundary of a hostname label.

+#### A Youtube channel

+There is a user script on [Greasy Fork](https://greasyfork.org/): [YouTube - whitelist channels in uBlock Origin](https://greasyfork.org/en/scripts/22308-youtube-whitelist-channels-in-ublock-origin).
+I can't vouch for the script, you will have to find out yourself whether it works.

 ### Other details

 If you re-enable uBlock by clicking the whitelist button in the popup while a whitelist directive you handcrafted is in effect, your handcrafted whitelist directive will simply be commented out.
 This way you can bring it back to life if ever you un-whitelist by mistake.